 A student may have a Major Professor, also known as an advisor/mentor, before enrolling at UGA.
 If this is the case, it must be indicated in the statement of purpose, and the faculty member must also communicate this in writing to the Office of Graduate Affairs.
 The Major Professor will provide guidance for the student's training, facilities, financial resources for their research project, and possibly an assistantship.
 Thus, the mentor plays a pivotal role in the success of the student's training.
 Prospective students are encouraged to research the different graduate faculty within the College and contact those who best fit their training interests.
-Peer-reviewed publications are an ideal way to gauge a scientist's performance and history.
-Using the Internet, students may review faculty biographies/resumes online at our UGA College of Veterinary Medicine website; go to each department's site and look at the faculty lists.
+Peerreviewed publications are an ideal way to gauge a scientist's performance and history.
+Students may review faculty biographies/resumes online at our UGA College of Veterinary Medicine website; go to each department's site and look at the faculty lists.
 An alternative is to perform a Google or PubMed search using the scientist's last name and initials (for example, Dickerson, HW) and a search term that includes their major research area (for example, teleost immunology).
 PubMed is an online site maintained by the National Library of Medicine; it indexes nearly all medical and science journals.

-The Major Professor must be a member of the College of Veterinary Medicine and on the UGA Graduate Faculty.
-If the proposed Major Professor is not in the CVM, they can be a co-major advisor with a faculty member who is associated with the CVM.
-Students considering a Major Professor should discuss possible research projects with the mentor.
-The project should be based on a sound hypothesis, which guides the research approach.
-A research project for a PhD student may consist of laboratory research, field work, and/or computational projects (epidemiological analysis or bioinformatics).
-Research projects must be robust enough to provide a strong training experience and data for a publication and thesis.
-It should involve a variety of methodologies, to learn how to perform more than one technique, and the student should understand how these protocols are used in scientific inquiry.
-The selected Major Professor, other graduate students, technicians, and postdocs in the lab, or members of the Advisory Committee should have experience with these techniques, so that the student will have guidance when conducting experiments.
-The techniques should not be so complex that they cannot be mastered within a reasonable period of time.
+The Major Professor must be a member of the College of Veterinary Medicine (CVM) and part of the UGA Graduate Faculty.
+If the proposed Major Professor is not affiliated with the CVM, they may serve as a co-major advisor alongside a CVM-associated faculty member.
+Students should discuss potential research projects with their mentor, ensuring the project is based on a sound hypothesis that will guide the research approach.

+As an interdepartmental program, PhD research projects can vary widely, including laboratory benchtop research, field work, educational research, and computational projects (such as epidemiological analysis or bioinformatics).
+Projects must be robust enough to provide substantial training, data for publication, and contribute to the thesis.
+They should involve a range of methodologies to ensure students gain proficiency in multiple techniques and understand their application in scientific inquiry.

+The Major Professor, along with other graduate students, technicians, postdocs, or Advisory Committee members, should have experience with the techniques used in the project to provide adequate guidance.
+Additionally, the techniques should be manageable and achievable within a reasonable timeframe.

 Questions to consider when selecting a Major Professor include:

-- o Does he/she have publications in the area in which you seek training? - Does he/she have a laboratory and an active research group? - o Does he/she have funding for the research? - o Is there a testable hypothesis for the research? - o Is he/she a member of the Graduate Faculty?
+- Does he/she have publications in the area in which you seek training? - Does he/she have a laboratory and/or an active research group? - o Does he/she have funding for the research? - o Is there a testable hypothesis for the research? - o Is he/she a member of the Graduate Faculty? - o Is their mentorship style compatible with your training needs?